 |1 oz||US $ 50||32.7 x 2.95 mm|

 In 2005, the Presidential $1 Coin Act was passed which stipulated the commencement of the striking and issuing of: "A $50 gold coin that is of an appropriate size and thickness, as determined by the Secretary, weighs 1 ounce, and contains 99.99 percent pure gold."
 The bill further stipulated that the weight and nominal denomination of the coin shall be inscribed and that the coin shall be legal tender.
-The US Mint started selling the newly created 1 oz American Gold Buffalo coin in June 2006.
-Only in 2008, the US Mint also produced American Gold Buffaloes in the denominations of 1/2 oz, 1/4 oz and 1/10 oz (brilliant uncirculated, proof or with a burnished uncirculated finish).
-The fractional burnished and proof coins bear the "W" mint mark.
+The United States Mint started selling the newly created 1 oz Gold Buffalo coin in June 2006.
+Only in 2008, the US Mint also produced American Gold Buffalo coins in the denominations of 1/2 oz, 1/4 oz and 1/10 oz (brilliant uncirculated, proof or with a burnished uncirculated finish).
+The fractional burnished and proof American Gold Buffaloes bear the "W" mint mark.

-Production numbers of American Gold Buffaloes range from around 100.000 (2012) to 337.012 (2006).
+Production numbers of the American Buffalo coins range from around 100,000 (2012) to 337,012 (2006).
 Proof coins made up a large part of the total coin production in 2006.
 In subsequent years, proof coins made up a much smaller share of the total production.
-The lowest proof mintages were 12.169 half ounce coins and 13.125 quarter ounce coins in 2008.
+The lowest proof mintages were 12,169 half ounce coins and 13,125 quarter ounce coins in 2008.

 The American Silver Buffalo Rounds are NOT produced by the US Mint.
 Produced by various private mints, they don't have an official face value.
 The 1 oz rounds out of 99.9% fine silver are cheaper than comparable silver coins with lower premiums over the spot price of the metal.